eren125/material-screening/README.md

 output giving the loading at each recorded step in the Movie.
 These are stored in `DATAloading...` files.

-In all cases, if a RASPA computation is interrupted, it can be restarted by renaming the `Restart` folder into `RestartInitial` and re-running the same command with an additional `-R` flag.
+In all cases, if a RASPA computation is interrupted, it can be restarted by moving the `Restart` subfolder into a new folder, renaming the subfolder into `RestartInitial` and then re-running the same command with an additional `-R` flag in this new folder.
+If there is no `RestartInitial` in the current folder and a `-R` command is issued, the `Restart` folder will be renamed into `RestartInitial`.
+Beware that previous simulation contained in the new folder will be overwritten by the new simulation so only restart a simulation in an occupied folder if you do not need these data.

 Additionally, any command can generate files instead of directly running by specifying a `-X` option: